-The I&APs register will be maintained for the duration of the study where the details of stakeholders are captured and automatically updated upon communication to the EAP.
-The identification, registration, and comments from I&APs will be an on-going activity.
+The I&AP's register will be maintained for the duration of the study where the details of stakeholders are captured and automatically updated upon communication to the EAP.
+The identification, registration, and comments from I&AP's will be an on-going activity.

-The affected properties are provided in Table 10-2.
+The details of affected property are provided in Table 10-2.

-Table 10-2: List of Affected Farm and Farm Portions
+Table 10-2: List of Affected Properties